guptapriya7171/NodeJs-Notes/README.md

 <h4>3. parseInt() : </h4> Convert string to an integer.

 //Last topic covered: My Express App : a List of contacts

+## Steps Followed
+1. Created an index.js file.
+2. Setup the project by typing:<b> npm init</b>.
+3. Install express : <b> npm install express</b>.
+4. Start the server
+5. Send data from server to html file so install ejs as view engine: npm install ejs
+6. Specify the path like this app.set('views', path.join(__dirname, 'views'));
+7. Create all needed static files and use it app.use(express.static('assets'));